What do they do?

 Your Higher Education Achievement Report

-Every year, as thousands of our students graduate on Plymouth Hoe, they receive degree certificates which record the academic successes amassed during their studies at University of Plymouth.
+Every year, as thousands of our students graduate on Plymouth Hoe, they receive degree certificates which record the academic successes amassed during their studies at the University of Plymouth.
 But many of our graduates do much outside the classroom which could go unrecorded.

 Your Higher Education Achievement Report (HEAR) will recognise and record any extra-curricular activities which are formally recognised by the University – for example being a Student Ambassador.

 You don't need an appointment - just drop in!

 Careers & Employability Hub, Roland Levinsky Building, University of Plymouth, Drake Circus, Plymouth, PL4 8AA